IAMLabUMD/BLV-Recipe/backend/README.md

 # BLV-Recipe

-This project converts a recipe HTML file into an accessible, blind-friendly version.
+This project converts a recipe URL into an accessible, blind-friendly version.

 ## How the pipeline works